The best dslr camera or digital cameras can be confusing.

 If you’ve arrived here, then you’re probably scratching your head, wondering what is a digital camera?
 Not more than a few decade ago, they were considered a novelty, especially at their introduction.
 Serious photographers didn’t take them, well, seriously, figuring digital cameras could never approach the image quality of film.
 Modern cameras like the Canon Rebel T6i (Editor’s Choice) continue to prove them wrong.
 And at that time most photographers, regardless of skill level, probably couldn’t have even answered the question: what exactly is a digital camera?

 Little did anyone realize that digital cameras would completely flip the world of photography.
 Continuous technological improvements not only allowed digital cameras to equal and then surpass film cameras in performance and quality, but they basically eliminated film as a photography option and more importantly a necessity.
 Add in the simplicity with which you can record, edit, review, and share digital photographs, and it’s easy to understand why digital cameras now dominate the world of photography, even among professionals.
+Today’s best video cameras would look like magic to someone from 50 years ago.

 Table of Contents: